-- Ensure attendance of representatives from all areas that support the program including: leadership, all departments who provide care to stroke patients, EMS and, if possible, physicians (including the Stroke Medical Director).

-- Orientation to the program and the open conference will be a total of 60 minutes.
+- Ensure attendance of representatives from all areas that support the program including: leadership, all departments who provide care to stroke patients, EMS and, if possible, physicians (including the Stroke Medical Director). - Orientation to the program and the open conference will be a total of 60 minutes.
 In your presentation to the reviewer, focus on providing an overview of your stroke program.
 Please keep your presentation to 15-20 minutes.
-Areas to consider include:

-- Mission

-- Target population (including unusual populations)

-- Volumes for each type of stroke patient

-- Emergency Department annual volume

-- Annual IV thrombolytics volume

-- Identify your core stroke team members

-- Reporting structure for Medical Director

-- Model of care in ED

-- Neurologists who participate via telemedicine

-- Stroke alert processes

-- Rapid response team members, if you utilize such a team

-- Telemedicine
+Areas to consider include: - Mission - Target population (including unusual populations) - Volumes for each type of stroke patient - Emergency Department annual volume - Annual tPA volume - Identify your core stroke team members - Reporting structure for Stroke Program Coordinator and Medical Director - Model of care (ED, ICU, Stroke Unit) - Neurologists who participate in the program - Stroke alert processes - Rapid response team members, if you utilize such a team - Telemedicine as appropriate - Dashboard metric overview for key areas, such as door to needle, door to procedure, and door to CT (remember you have a full data session later in the day to share all data) - Volume for drip and ship patients received from or transferred to other facilities - Designated stroke inpatient beds - Inpatient services available to stroke patients

-- Dashboard metric overview for key areas, door to needle time, practitioner response time, number of times stroke team activated (remember you have a full data session later in the day to share all data) - Volume for drip and ship patients transferred to other facilities - Beds utilized for stroke patients - EMS system overview, relationship, transfer policies out of stroke facility - Total number of stroke patients who are delivered to your organization by car versus EMS - EMS structure (regionalized, coalition, municipal, volunteer, paid on call) - Your hospital's interface with EMS, including provision of stroke education and input into their protocols - Method in which you provide performance improvement data to EMS - Education requirements for staff in the ED (hours, type) - Multi-disciplinary team planning (rounds, team planning meetings, etc.) - Functions of key committees or teams: stroke team, peer review sessions, data management - Get With the Guidelines Stroke Performance Awards, if applicable o o
+- EMS system overview, relationship, transfer policies (into stroke facility and out of stroke facility) - Community education - Total number of stroke patients who are delivered to your organization by car versus EMS - EMS structure (regionalized, coalition, municipal, volunteer, paid on call) - Your hospital's interface with EMS, including provision of stroke education and input into their protocols - Method in which you provide performance improvement data to EMS - Education requirements for staff in the ED, ICU and Stroke Unit (hours, type) - Multi-disciplinary team planning (rounds, team planning meetings, etc.) - Functions of key committees or teams: stroke team, peer review sessions, data management - For programs providing IA procedures, share a short overview of procedures you provide to patients, including volumes - Get With the Guidelines Stroke Performance Awards, if applicable

-Acute Stroke Review Agenda
+Primary Stroke Review Agenda